alinkaZ/SiDo/README.md

 - <a href="#why-pakistan">Why Pakistan</a>

 # Problem
 Young girls and women residing in different areas in Pakistan are facing poverty and unemployment where they do not have access to basic necessities nor education facility.
-Many drop out from schools to provide support at home.
-Men dominate when it comes to work, and only 25 % of women living in Pakistan, are employed
+Many drop out from schools to provide support at home(Wasif, Sehrish 2018).
+When it comes to employment, the minority of the employed are women.

 Traditional gender roles in Pakistan define the woman's place as in the home and not in the workplace, and define the man as the breadwinner.
 Consequently, the society invests far less in women than men.The gender discriminatory practices in Pakistan shape the distribution of poverty in the country, as 24% of the population lives below the poverty line.

-Women in Pakistan suffer from poverty of opportunities throughout their lives.

 <img src="sdg.png">

 # Solution
-We want to create an application that gives the opportunity for women in Pakistan to learn how to sew in connection with communities and integrated hub place for trading and exchanging materials, patterns and selling finished products.
+We want to create an online solution that gives the opportunity for women in Pakistan to learn how to sew in connection with communities and integrated hub place for trading and exchanging materials, patterns and selling finished products.

 ### How
 “Si do” means “Sew it” in urdu.
 And with the Si Do app, Zarina can develop her digital skills, discover new patterns, learn how to sell her clothing designs, and be a source of inspiration and be inspired by other women, who share her interest, around the globe.